matteobin/fondomerende/README.md

 ## Usage
 You can visit your Fondo Merende like every other website or call its API to develop a client application.
-The website is entirely text-based since it was designed to be cheap to host, fast and small both in script execution and development cycle; it doesn't need JavaScript, but the few lines of it are compatible with [LibreJS](https://www.gnu.org/software/librejs/).
+The website is entirely text-based since it was designed to be fast, small and usable from command-line too; it doesn't need JavaScript, but the few lines of it are compatible with [LibreJS](https://www.gnu.org/software/librejs/).
 Fondo Merende works fairly well with mobile phones too, because its CSS is mobile friendly and mobile first.

 ### Create user
 To create an user you need to go to Fondo Merende website, click on Add user in the login page and fill out the registration form.
 You might as well send the Add user request from Postman or any client application (see the [API Postman collection](Postman/Fondo&#32;Merende.postman_collection.json) for further details).
-For security reasons after the registration every user needs to be activated to carry out main actions like adding, buying and eating snacks.
+For security reasons after the registration every user needs to be activated to carry out main actions like depositing or withdrawing funds, adding, buying or eating snacks.
 To activate an user set the active column of Fondo Merende users database table to `1`.

 ### API
 To call the API you just need to point to [process-request.php](public/process-request.php) or, if have clean URLs on, to api.